Medically reviewed on Nov 15, 2018

 • Bone marrow suppression: Thrombocytopenia (including grade 4) was observed in patients receiving carfilzomib, with platelet nadirs occurring between day 8 and day 15 of each 28-day treatment cycle, and recovery to baseline by the start of the next cycle.
 Monitor platelets closely and adjust dose or withhold therapy if necessary.
 Hemorrhage due to thrombocytopenia may occur.
 Anemia, lymphopenia, leukopenia, and neutropenia were also observed.

-• Hemorrhage: Serious or fatal cases of hemorrhage have been reported, including gastrointestinal, intracranial and pulmonary hemorrhage and epistaxis.
+• Hemorrhage: Serious or fatal cases of hemorrhage have been reported, including GI, intracranial, and pulmonary hemorrhage and epistaxis.
 Bleeding may be spontaneous; intracranial hemorrhage has occurred without trauma.
 Hemorrhage has been reported in patients with and without low platelets and has also been reported in patients who were not receiving anticoagulation or antiplatelet therapy.
 Monitor for signs/symptoms of hemorrhage and promptly evaluate symptoms of blood loss.
 Reduce dose or withhold treatment as clinically indicated.

 • Hepatic effects: Hepatic failure, including fatal cases, has been reported rarely.
 Increased transaminases and hyperbilirubinemia have also been observed.
 Interrupt therapy with grade 3 or higher hepatic toxicity until resolved or recovered to baseline (may require dose reduction if appropriate to reinitiate); monitor liver enzymes regularly.